Compositional equivalences based on Open pNets: A model of process composition

 Because of the semantic interpretation of open automata, the set of open transition of an open automaton is infinite (for example because every free variable can be renamed).
-However an open automaton is characterized by a subset of these open transition which is sufficient to generate, by substitution the other ones.
+However an open automaton is characterized by a subset of these open transitions which is sufficient to generate, by substitution the other ones.
 In the following, we will abusively write that we define an ``open automaton'' when we provide only the set of open transitions that is sufficient to generate a proper open automaton by saturating each open transition by all possible substitutions and refinements.

-Another consequence of the semantics and logical interpretation of the formulas is that we make no distinction between the equality and the equivalence on boolean formulas, i.e. equivalence of two predicates $\Pred$ and $\Pred\,'$ can be denoted $\Pred=\Pred\,'$.
+Another aspect of the logical interpretation of the formulas is that we make no distinction between the equality and the equivalence on boolean formulas, i.e. equivalence of two predicates $\Pred$ and $\Pred\,'$ can be denoted $\Pred=\Pred\,'$, where the $=$ symbol is not interpreted in a syntactical way.

-Though the definition is simple, the fact that transitions are complex structures relating events must not be underestimated in order to understand the rest of the article.
+Though the definition is simple, the fact that transitions are complex structures relating events must not be underestimated.
 The first element of theory for open automata, i.e. the definition of a strong bisimulation, is given below.